TTudino/Cant_ML_capstone/README.md

 ## Use ##

+# Initial analysis #

 The initial analysis is summarised in the `capstone_project.pdf` file.

 Please read it through and feel free to ask/suggest any change.

+# Code use #
-The code used is also provided both as jupyter notebook (`ML_Cant_estimate.ipynb`) and a python code (`ML_Cant_estimate.py`).

-Remember to adjust the initial paths to data where necessary.
+The code is provided as jupyter notebook (`ML_Cant_estimate.ipynb`) and python code (`ML_Cant_estimate.py`).
+Adjust the existing paths to data where necessary.

 The code is set to run on a small subset of data randomly extracted from the provided dataset.

-Feel free to remove this limitations if your machine is powerful enough to deal with a bigger dataset.
-The result will improve.
+Remove this limitations if your machine is powerful enough to deal with a bigger dataset.
+The results improve.